 - Simple to operate: lift straight up and lay on one side

-- Extendable spray with switching function
+- Extendable spray head

 Generally speaking, our mixer taps are easy-care and hygienic.
 This is thanks to their smooth surface, which allows hardly any dirt to settle on it.
 However, mixer taps do benefit from regularly cleaning.
 It doesn’t take much effort, but it needs to be done frequently.
 Take a mild cleaning agent and go over the mixer taps a few times with the soft side of a sponge.
 Now rub them dry with a microfibre cloth, and you’ll see that your mixer taps are back to being a stand-out feature of your kitchen once again, in just a few simple steps.

 If your low-pressure mixer tap is dripping slightly, there’s no need to get a plumber in right away.
 This is completely normal.
 The reason is that low-pressure mixer taps are normally connected to a boiler.
 If you have used some warm water, cold water will flow into the boiler to be heated up.
 The rise in temperature means that the water in the pipe expands.
 As a result, the rising water pressure causes a small amount of water to be pushed into the mixer tap, where a few drops will escape.